Elvin100s/MOMO-Data-Analysis-Final/README.md

 # Mobile Money Transaction Analysis System

 A full-stack application for analyzing Mobile Money transactions from SMS data.
 This system processes XML-formatted SMS messages, stores them in a database, and provides an interactive dashboard for data visualization and analysis.
+The application helps users track and analyze their mobile money transactions, providing insights into spending patterns and financial behavior.

 ## Table of Contents
 - [Features](#features)